zhugchzo/infer_nonstation_dynamics/README.md

-# Discovering governing equations for non-stationary complex systems by the optimal driving signal
+# Revealing dynamics of non-stationary complex systems from data

 This is the code repository to accompnay the article:

-***Discovering governing equations for non-stationary complex systems by the optimal driving signal.*** *Chengzuo Zhuge, Zheng Jiang, Zhefan Xu, Wei Chen.*
+***Revealing dynamics of non-stationary complex systems from data.*** *Chengzuo Zhuge, Zheng Jiang, Zhefan Xu, Wei Chen.*

 # Requirements